-The USEPA has designated (pending) an ODMDS approximately 13 nm (25.4 km) west of Apra Harbor.
-The affected environment and impact assessment for the site is described in the ODMDS-specific EIS (USEPA 2009).
+USEPA has designated (pending) an ODMDS approximately 13 nm (25.4 km) west of Apra Harbor.
+The affected environment and impact assessment for the site is described in the ODMDS-specific EIS (USEPA 2010).
 From a submerged land use perspective, the ODMDS site was specifically selected to avoid existing submerged land uses, such as shipping lanes and fishing areas.
 As mentioned in the project description, the suitability of the dredged material for ODMDS disposal is demonstrated through physical, chemical and biological testing, per USEPA Ocean Dumping Regulations (40 CFR Parts 220, 225, 227, and 228).
 Only dredged materials that meet the testing parameters are eligible for ODMDS disposal.

 Preliminary sediment characterization study results indicate that all or most of the dredged material is likely to be suitable for ODMDS disposal.
 A comprehensive analysis would be completed in support of the U.S. Army Corps of Engineers (USACE) permit.
-This EIS/OEIS assumes four scenarios: 100% disposal in the ODMDS, 100% upland disposal, 100% beneficial reuse and 15-20% beneficial reuse/75-80% ocean disposal.
+This EIS assumes five scenarios: 100% disposal in the ODMDS, 100% upland disposal, 100% beneficial reuse, 50% beneficial reuse/50% ocean disposal, and 15-20% beneficial reuse/75-80% ocean disposal.